Why Is Change So Hard?

 Altering our behavior takes time — and it often involves backtracking.

 Posted August 8, 2016 | Reviewed by Ekua Hagan

 The following is a guest post by Stephanie Ballard, LPC, CADC.

 verb: make or become different

-Change: The mere mention of this word may cause some to feel uneasy.
+The mere mention of the word "change" may cause some to feel uneasy.
 We often find ourselves resisting change, perhaps because of the perceived risk or fear associated with it.
-This resistance can be seen in the student who always finds himself or herself procrastinating, the ten-year smoker who keeps having one more, or the overly stressed boss who continues to add to his plate.
+This resistance can be seen in the student who always finds himself or herself procrastinating, the 10-year smoker who keeps having "one more," or the overly stressed boss who continues to add to his plate.
 It’s an interesting predicament we put ourselves in.
 So why do we have such a hard time initiating or following through with our desire to change?

 Why we have such a difficult time following through with desired change may perhaps be better understood through an exploration of Prochaska’s stages of change.

 As we come to gain knowledge behind the meaning and function of each stage, we may gain a further understanding of where we stand in regards to our own progress.
 By identifying where we are in the process, we can then shape and guide our goals to assist us in moving from one stage to the next.

 As you read through the following stages of change, I encourage you to consider what stage you may be in and what actions you might take to progress to the next.